 Carrying Concealed Gun Attorney Guilford County, NC

-Does partially concealed equal concealment for a concealed gun case?
+Does partially concealed equal concealment for a concealed weapon charges?

 A weapon is probably not concealed if it’s partly exposed and can be seen.
 However, partially exposed or partial concealment is a question for a judge or jury.
 North Carolina case law has sided both for and against people who have a gun that is partially under a jacket, in a pocket, etc.

-Does the concealed gun have to be on me?
+Does the concealed firearm have to be on me?